 |Aluminium foil wrapping and trays can be recycled, scrunch foil wrapping it into a ball or put it in a can.
 Trays can go in loose.
 Please make sure excess food is cleaned off first.

 |Does the triangular symbol with numbers on plastic containers mean it’s recyclable?
 No. The triangle with a number from 1 to 7 is not a recycling symbol but rather a Plastic Identification Code.
 It advises what type of plastic the item is made from but not if it is recyclable.
 Hard plastics coded 1-7 can be recycled in the yellow lidded recycling bin except for polystyrene foam and plastic bags.

 |No Polystyrene/Foam!
 Polystyrene/foam packaging (including foam meat trays and cups) cannot be recycled or composted through your kerbside bins.
 Please place it in the general waste/waste to landfill bin.

 |No clothes please – or textiles/fabric in the recycling bin!
 Please take good quality clothing to a charity store.
 Old and worn out clothing can be used as rags or placed in the general waste/waste to landfill bin.

-|Kerbside bins are not the place to recycle or place your electronic waste!
+|No E-Waste please – Kerbside bins are not the place to recycle or place your electronic waste!

 |No food, drinks or other liquids please.
 Food and drink don’t go down well in the recycling bin.

-|Please keep garden materials out of the recycling bin.
+|No Garden Waste please – keep garden materials out of the recycling bin.

 |No Plastic Bags!
-Please leave plastic bags out of your recycling and FOGO bin and do not place your recyclables in a plastic bag.
-Plastic bags cannot be recycled through your recycling bin as they cause problems with the machinery at the materials recovery facility (MRF).
+Please leave plastic bags out of your recycling and FOGO bins and do not place your recyclables in a plastic bag.
+Plastic bags cannot be recycled through your recycling bin as they wrap, tangle and clog up the machinery at the materials recovery facility (MRF).

 |What’s the difference between compostable and biodegradable bags?
-CLICK HERE to find out.
+Click here to find out.